Automattic/jetpack/projects/js-packages/ai-client/src/hooks/use-ai-suggestions/Readme.md

 ### Handle requests programmatically

-In example below, `autoRequest` is set to false, and the request is manually triggered by a button click.
+In example below the request is manually triggered by a button click (`autoRequest` is false by default).
 The handleClick function calls the `request` function, which in turn invokes the AI with a new prompt.

 ```jsx